dhborus/Midcentury/Thoughts.md

 ### Atom problems

 1. Misspellings do not show up immediately.
-2. Use of terminal from within Atom.
+2. Use of terminal from within Atom. (probably won't solve)
 3. Thesaurus use -- important[@rauchway2005.
 By the way, I will have to clear up so many of these Zotero citations]
-4. Understanding panels.
-For awhile, far too busy.
-5. Need to get autocomplete bibliography to work.
+4. Need to get autocomplete bibliography to work.
-6. nvAtom
+5. Setting up nvAtom
-7. Awiki
+7. Setting up Awiki
-8. Pandoc-converter